 Rey and Kylo begin to realise that the light side and the dark side are more closely connected than they could have imagined.
 Unbeknownst to the newly acquainted pair, Snoke has plans for them which may have dire consequences for them and for future of the galaxy as a whole.

 Was 'Star Wars: The Last Jedi' the worst movie ever?
 Definitely not, but the internet definitely made it feel that way for about a week.
 Actually, in light of 'Star Wars: The Rise of Skywalker', The Last Jedi looks better than ever.
-This is definitely not a straightforward Star Wars story, but that's kind of what makes it so great.
-Also, I don't care what people say - the throne scene is awesome.
+You can stream this movie via Disney Plus.

 Currently you can stream Star Wars: The Last Jedi with a Disney+ subscription.
 If you have a Disney+ subscription you can stream all of the Star Wars films, both the new trilogy and the old trilogies (as well as the spinoff films like Rogue One and Solo).
 You can also stream the movie with SlingTV.
 If we find more streaming options for Star Wars: The Last Jedi then we will update this page.

 If you don't have a Disney+ subscription then you can buy or rent Star Wars: The Last Jedi to watch online via a number of different digital platforms including VUDU, Microsoft Store, FandangoNOW, Google Play Movies, Apple iTunes, Prime Video and YouTube.
 You can rent the movie for as little as $2.99 and you can buy the movie for as little as $19.99.